qgis/QGIS-Documentation/docs/user_manual/style_library/3d_symbols.rst

     Models can be a file on disk, a remote URL or :ref:`embedded in the project
     <embedded_file_selector>`.
 Community-created models are shared on the `QGIS Hub
     <https://hub.qgis.org/wavefronts>`_.
+    When placing 3D model symbol, QGIS needs to know the axis conventions used when the model was created.
+Two settings control this:

+     * :guilabel:`Up axis` defines the axis that is considered as vertical (i.e., the one used for height).
+Default is Z.
+     * :guilabel:`Forward axis` defines the axis that is considered as forward (i.e., the one used for orientation).
+Default is Y.
   * :guilabel:`Billboard`, defined by the :guilabel:`Billboard height` and
     the :guilabel:`Billboard symbol` (usually based on a :ref:`marker symbol
     <vector_marker_symbols>`).
 The symbol will have a stable size.